Committed to Quality

 Annual Water Quality Report

 Both English and Spanish versions can be downloaded at the links below.
 If you would like a hard copy of either version, please contact the District office, and we will be happy to mail you one.
+Click here to view the Water Quality Report as a webpage.
+From there it can be translated into multiple languages.
+Click on the Google Translate button, choose the language, and click Translate.
 If you have any questions, please contact us at 503-665-4179.

 For more information on water quality standards for public systems, visit the following websites: